-Similarly, the Dental Act regulates and controls the practice of dental surgery.
-Only registered persons can practice as qualified dental surgeons under section 12 or as dentists under section 13.
-The Act protects the members of the general public from unscrupolous persons who claim to be dental surgeons or dentists.
+Practice of dental surgery.
+Only registered persons can as dentise as qualified dental surgeons under section 12 or the dentists under section 13.
+The Act protects the members of dental public from unscrupolous persons who claim to be dental surgeons or dentists.

-Any person who is not a registered dental surgeon or a registered dentist who practises dental surgery or falsely pretends to be a dental surgeon or a dentist or uses the name or or title of dental surgeon or falsely takes or uses any name or title of dental surgeon or falsely takes or uses any name title of dental surgeon or falsely takes or uses any name implying that he is a dental surgeon, or falsely uses any implying that he is a dental surgeon to believe that he instrument calculated to induce any person to believe that he is qualified to practise dental surgery or uses the term "dental surgery or uses the term "dental surgery", or "dental dispensary" shall be guilty of an offence (section 36).
+Any person who is not a registered dental surgeon pretends to be a dental surgeon or a dentist or uses the name or title of dental surgeon or falsely takes or uses any name or implying that he is a dental surgeon, or falsely uses any is trument calculated to induce any person to believe that he clinic or "dental dispensary" shall be guilty of an offence (section 36).